SimplexCC/sell-docs/source/includes/reference/_txn-event-notify.md

 One of { `"txn-approved"`, `"txn-declined"`, `"txn-refunded"` }.

 `"txn-approved"` : The transaction was approved.
-The end-user's payment method has either been charged (BuyCrypto) or been credited (SellCrypto; it may take up to 3 days to show on their statement).
+The end-user's payment method has either been charged (in a BuyCrypto transaction) or credited (in a SellCrypto transaction).

 `"txn-declined"` : The transaction was declined, for policy or risk reasons.
 Simplex does not divulge exact reasons to end-users.
 No fiat has been charged, and any holds on the end-user's card have been released (some users' banks may take time to reflect that).

-`"txn-refunded"` : The transaction has been refunded.
-In a BuyCrypto transaction this means the fiat money was returned to the end-user, while in a SellCrypto transaction this means the cryptocurrency has been returned.
+`"txn-refunded"` : The transaction has been refunded: fiat money (in a BuyCrypto transaction) or cryptocurrency (in a SellCrypto transaction) has been returned to the end-user.

 ## Response ##